 - Have something left in the tank to fight for at the finish.
 Somewhere around mile 18, I normally can tell if I have fight left in me.
 I believe this is different than hitting the wall.
 To me, hitting the wall means that a finish may be in question.
 Comparing my four sub-four finishes with when I came up short, finishing was never an issue, fighting to the finish was.
 A successful sub-four meant I had fight left in me at the end.

 - Never give up on the dream.

 Want to run your best race, check out my book – 26.2 Tips to Run Your Best Marathon (or any race for that matter.)

-What I’ve learned coming, but did not get to open the sub-four-hour champagne.
+What I’ve learned coming close, but did not get to open the sub-four-hour champagne.